Grand Annual: 1800s

 The Grand Annual was first run on Thursday 13 June 1872.
 Francis Tozer, Henry Phillips, Samuel Macgregor, Anthony Mackenzie and John Russell Evans were appointed as stewards and laid out a unique steeplechase course over the paddocks adjacent to the racecourse.
 The first two of fourteen fences, opposite the grandstand, were a post and rail fence and a paling fence.
 Next was the three-railed fence enclosing the racecourse reserve and then a post and rail fence into what is now Brierly paddock.
 There were four paddocks at the time, so an obstacle was installed at each boundary – a log fence into the second paddock, then a post and railer, and a log fence into the fourth paddock.
 Next came a post and railer and a log fence either side of the road at the top of Cox's hill.
-The stewards upped the ante over the racecourse lane (Tozer Road) - first a rough stone wall and then a difficult log fence.
+The stewards upped the ante over the racecourse lane now Tozer Road - first a rough stone wall and then a difficult log fence.
 Back in the racecourse reserve, there was a ditch and parapet fence and a couple more post and railers before the horses embarked on the second lap.
 When the new course was laid out some of the professional jockeys protested that it was too dangerous.
 To show that it was not Tozer entered his mare Compass for the first race over the course, the Maiden Steeplechase, who was ridden by Sam Robinson, an Aboriginal.
 They flew every fence and wall with ease, quickly settling the grumblings from the other riders.

 Prior started favourite in the inaugural race.
 Prior's jockey William Harden predicted that Prior would be the only horse to finish, but in fact nine of the eleven runners finished the race.
 Prior won by 20 lengths.
 The Warrnambool Racing Club was officially constituted one week after the 1873 meeting and it has staged every Grand Annual since then.
 In 1875 the meeting was expanded to two days, with four races on each day.
 WRC reduced the meeting to one day in 1877 but went back to two days in 1878 and more than doubled the stake for big steeplechase, extended the distance to four miles, and renamed it the Grand National Steeplechase.
 Greystanes won the 1878 and 1880 renewals, taking more than eleven minutes on wet ground in both years.
 The changes to the race were short-lived, due to bad weather in a couple of years, the introduction of the VRC Grand Nationals, and financial pressures of conducting two feature meetings and of the construction of a new grandstand (still in use as subsequently extended).